LispCookbook/cl-cookbook/iteration.md

 ### More clauses

-- `in-string` can be used explicitely to iterate character by character over a string.
+- `in-string` can be used explicitly to iterate character by character over a string.
 With loop, use `across`.

 ~~~lisp
 (iter (for c in-string "hello")